In This Section

 The University of Pennsylvania Health System (UPHS) has clinical pharmacists providing services at Penn Internal Medicine Associates and Edward S. Cooper Practice of General Internal Medicine.
 Clinical pharmacists assist with chronic diseases state management, provide medication counseling and education, and participate in a multidisciplinary initiative to improve transitions of care.
 The pharmacy resident will participate in two types of office visits throughout this rotation.
 The first type of visit is focused around transitions of care, in which the pharmacy team and medical team collaborate to care for up to 20 patients per week.
 The primary focus of the pharmacist during this type of visit is medication reconciliation.
 The second type of visit is focused on chronic disease state and medication management in which the pharmacy team cares for up to 42 patients per week.
 Patients are referred to the pharmacy team by physicians or nurse practitioners for a variety of reasons, including hypertension management, diabetes management, medication reconciliation, and medication adherence.
 The pharmacy resident will work with the clinical pharmacist to provide care to these patients on an ongoing basis until goals of care are achieved.
 The pharmacy resident will work collaboratively with primary care providers to ensure continuity of care.
 In addition to direct patient care, the pharmacy resident will participate in drug information services, quality improvement initiatives, and topic discussions with clinical pharmacists and pharmacy students.

-Internal Medicine Clinic - Cooper
+Internal Medicine Clinic - Cooper University Health Care

-Residents will have the opportunity to help with the development of new ambulatory care pharmacy services within the Cooper Health System’s Advanced Care Center, A Patient-Centered Medical Home (PCMH) and Internal Medicine residency training site that provides a variety of innovative services to the Medicaid and Medicare beneficiaries of Camden, New Jersey.
+Pharmacy residents will have the opportunity to help with the development of new ambulatory care pharmacy services within the Cooper Health System’s Advanced Care Center, A Patient-Centered Medical Home (PCMH) and Internal Medicine residency training site that provides a variety of innovative services to the Medicaid and Medicare beneficiaries of Camden, New Jersey.
 Clinical pharmacists provide a wide variety of patient care, drug information, and educational services while co-precepting with medical attendings during Internal Medicine Resident office hours.
 Pharmacy residents will also participate in a high-risk hospital follow-up clinic as part of an interprofessional team that works to customize transitions of care services for individual patient’s needs.
 There are ample opportunities for providing educational in-services, conducting quality improvement projects and designing new services on this rotation.

 The academia rotation provides a learning opportunity for the resident to gain experience in the 3 main roles of a faculty member: teaching, service, and scholarship.
 Teaching includes didactic small and/or large classroom teaching.
 Service includes participation on committees at the Department, College, and University levels at the Philadelphia College of Pharmacy, University of the Sciences.
-The resident will also be involved in a research and/or scholarship experience outside of their longitudinal residency research project.
+The resident may also be involved in a research and/or scholarship experience outside of their longitudinal residency research project.